Kozachok: Description

+Traditionally it is accompanied by a pryspivka, a short, jovial, humorous song.

+In terms of music, Kozachok is in fact a group of "Kozachok-type dances", with numerous regional varieties, especially in Carpathians, under different names: "Kozak", "Haiduk", "Dzhuman", "Metanka", etc. At least 124 different melodies are recorded.
+Kozachok-type dances play the function of "dance-songs" (танець-приспівка) in most of ethnic Ukrainian lands, with the exception of "kolomyika" regions (Pokuttia, Boiko Subcarpathians, and Halychyna).

-The term "kozachok" can be traced back to the Vertep, the 16th to 19th-century Ukrainian itinerant puppet theatre.
-Vertep plays consisted of two parts, the first dramatizing the birth of Christ, and the second with a secular plot, often a morality tale.
-In Russia there exist different versions of the kozachok dance the Kuban Kazachok (Krasnodar region of southern Russia), and Terek Kazachok (northern Caucasus region).
+In Russia there exist different versions of the kozachok dance the Kuban kazachok (Krasnodar region of southern Russia), and Terek kazachok (northern Caucasus region).
 Historically these regions had an important Ukrainian population which was significantly reduced in the Soviet era.

-In Ukraine, it was often a joyful celebration centred on the Cossacks from the Zaporizhian region, who sang, played the bandura, and danced.
-This dance became known as the "Vertepny Kozachok", literally meaning "A Cossack from Vertep" and displayed all the characteristics of the fiery Kozak temperament.
-Russias west-central regions like the Belgorod Oblast played an important role in East Slavic dances.
-In Russia, many cultural treasures can still be traced to their roots, such as to the Kozachok region in Belgorod.
-That historically had a large Ukrainian population.

-The Ukrainian choreographer and dancer Vasyl Avramenko, known for his standardization of Ukrainian dance and his work across the globe, was famous for his "Kozachok Podilskyi", a Cossack courtship dance native to the Podillia region, for one to four couples.
-He most likely learned the "Kozachok Podilskyi" from the theatre work he did between 1917 and 1921 sources from the repertoire of dances performed in plays generations before including plays by Ukrainian dramaturge and writer Marko Kropyvnytskyi.

 The first known musical arrangement of the kоzachok for lute is attributed to the Polish nobleman and composer Kazimierz Stanisław Rudomina-Dusiacki in the 17th century.
 There are manuscript collections of kozachok melodies from the second half of the 18th century, and printed collections begin to appear toward the end of that century.
 Dusiacki's score was preserved in the Berlin State Library under the name "Dusiacki-Buch".

 Kozachok melodies were used in Polish music in the 18th century.

+Modern choreography

+The Ukrainian choreographer and dancer Vasyl Avramenko, known for his standardization of Ukrainian dance, created Kozachok Podilskyi (Козачок подільський), a Cossack courtship dance native to the Podillia region, for one to four couples.
+He most likely learned the Kozachok Podilskyi from the theatre work he did between 1917 and 1921, sources from the repertoire of dances performed in plays generations before including plays by Ukrainian dramaturge and writer Marko Kropyvnytskyi.